 - It looks like the Linux side is finally taking Retina / HDPI / 4K serious, something Apple users have been used to for years now.

-- I contributed some mini documentation fixes to elementaryOS and the community over there was really helpful and responded fast.
+- I contributed some mini documentation fixes to elementaryOS and the community over there was helpful and responded fast.
 It looks like a nice place to hang out, a place an Apple fanboy would feel at home.

 - Years of listening to the Linux Unplugged podcast have slowly, but surely brainwashed me.